RyanB-code/LAS/docs/SDK docs/Classes/Command/Command.md

-# Commands

-The header file `Commands.h` contains the following to allow access to the LAS Environment's Unix-like command functionality.
-The `Command` object is a base class that provides freedom for a Module developer to use derived classes to provide the operations they desire.
+# <span style="font-size:smaller;">LAS : : </span><span style="font-size:larger;">Command</span>

 ***

-## <span style="font-size:smaller;">LAS : : </span><span style="font-size:larger;">Command</span>

 ```
-class Command (std::string Key, std::string Description)
+class Command (
+        std::string Key,
+        std::string Description
+    )
 ```

-Type `Command` represents a keyword that when entered in the command line is executed, with or without additional arguments, according to the `Command`'s `execute()` function.
+The class `Command` represents a keyword.
+When entered into the LAS Environment's shell, with or without additional arguments, the `Command`'s `execute()` function is called.

+The `Command` object is a base class that provides freedom for a Module developer to use derived classes to provide the operations they desire.

 ## Member Types
 | <u>Name</u>       | <u>Definition</u>    |